JoelKueh/ee5351-minimax/NOTES.md

 - pbfs works for the first move
   - I'm likely not clearing board vector after every search.
   - This does raise the question of why I start capping out.
+- TODO: Fix the scan, you screwed it up pretty bad